amnahkhatun/frontend-prep-cheatsheet/README.md

 https://frontarm.com/james-k-nelson/when-to-use-arrow-functions/

 **== vs ===**
 - == is the abstract equality operator while === is the strict equality operator.
 The == operator will compare for equality after doing any necessary type conversions.
 The === operator will not do type conversion, so if two values are not the same type === will simply return false.
-When using ==, funky things can happen, such as:

 **same origin policy**
 - The same-origin policy prevents JavaScript from making requests across domain boundaries.
 An origin is defined as a combination of URI scheme, hostname, and port number.
 This policy prevents a malicious script on one page from obtaining access to sensitive data on another web page through that page's Document Object Model.